redknitin/Helpdesk/README.md

 TODO: We will use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

-## Authors
+## Contributors

-The following individuals had contributed code to this project
+The following individuals contributed code to this project:

 * **Nitin Reddy**
+* When we accept your pull request or patch, your name will appear here

 ## License